 There are several suppliers of the Storage Cabinet in Australia.
 Try Steelspan and Space Commander.
 Pricing starts at around $1400 ex installation.

 StoreWALL in your Carport

 One of the many advantages of StoreWALL is it is weatherproof.
-The Installstrips are aluminium and the panels are PVC.
+Our InstallStrips are made from rolled steel plated with 18 gauge Zinc for rust resistance.
+Our panels are hardened PVC.
 Rain water will not rust or damage your StoreWALL.

 Whilst I wouldn’t be hanging your power tools in the carport, items such as garden hoses and cheaper gardening tools such as brooms or rakes could certainly be hung outside.
 Having them hang neatly in your carport would ensure they are easy to find and not lying around against the home or on the ground easily stepped on and damaged.